 SEAN: Speaking of final volumes, We Were There has run out of manga, therefore I assume Vol. 16 must run out of ways to make everyone as sad as possible and comes up with a happy ending.
 Yay!

 MICHELLE: It’s a great ending!

-MELINDA: Agreed!
+MJ: Agreed!
 I plan to talk about this shortly on the site.